 Taxable income from business or profession

-Ce

-Chart- Computation of Total In
+Chart- Computation of Total Income of Company Assessment year 2019-20

-Assessment year 2 019-20
+I Income from house property held by Company

+I. Income from house property held by Company •
-(a) Let out properties-

-Annual Rental Value
+(a) Let out properties- Annual Rental Value

+()

 Less- Municipal Tax paid (-)

-()
+Annualmina

 Annual value

-Less-Deductions-
+Less-Deductions- ()

 (a) standard Deduction 30% of AV (-)

 (b) Interest on loan for property (-)

 II.
 Income from Business or profession

-As per computed in prior statement
+As per computed in prior statement ,

 III.
 Capital Gains of firm

 (a) Short term capital gains

 (b) Long term capital gains

 IV.
 Income from other sources

 Interest, royalty etc. earned by the company

 Divided from other domestic company is

 Exempted

 But dividend from foreign company is taxable

-Crucco Tetal Income of the Gray
+Gross Total Income of the firm

-Gross Total Income of the firm Less- Deductions allowed to firm
+Less- Deductions allowed to firm

-(i) Donation (80G) - 100% or 50% as Per eligibility
+(i) Donation (80G) - 100% or 50% as

+Per eligibility

 (ii) Contribution to political party (80GGB) 100%

 (iii) New undertakings (Intra structure, power, telecom

 etc.)

 profit (80-IA)- 100% of profit

 (iv) Industrial in backward states (100% for first 5 years

 and 30% for next 5 years)

 (v) Deduction under Sec.
 80IB for other undertakings as

 per provisions.

 Total Income of Firm